 So we’ve already flagged up range as an important factor, but what if you want to try and control that range (and avoid those outside of your office space being able to connect)?
 It’s not a perfect solution—your signal may move beyond your premises—but with a router that enables you to modify your power output, and selectively activate antennas, you can often effectively limit and control reach.

 3. Dual WAN

 If the internet plays a vital role in your setup, either by supplying it to guests, or in the operation of your business, then it makes sense to subscribe to two different internet suppliers.
 This enables you to switch providers if your connection fails, have two different flavours—for guest and employees, for example—or even aggregate two connections for super-fast speeds.
 Look out for dual WAN ports to achieve this.

 4. Accepting guests

 In many businesses, it’s important that you provide guests with access to your wi-fi network.
 To do this, you must ensure that there is a way of authenticating them, and providing them with access (some routers support the use of an active portal—a web page where users can login).
+Guests should only have basic access to the internet, and not your corporate network.
+That way, you provide your guests the convenience of an internet connection without compromising your own security.
 At this stage, it’s also worth checking on the number of concurrent connections a router can handle.

 For many IT managers, the idea of employees logging into mail on an open wireless network whilst on the road or at home will bring them out in a cold sweat.
 The preferred choice of many admins is to require the use of IPsec VPN to make secure connections when outside of the network.
 So make sure that whatever device you’re considering addresses your specific security needs.